antpass79/oauth-sample/README.md

 The difference is in the implementation:

-- AuthorizationServer is based on .NET Framework 4.6.2, as ResourceServer
+- AuthorizationServer is based on .NET Framework 4.6.2 (as ResourceServer)
 - OAuthMyLabService is based on .NET 6

-OAuthMyLabService is able to provide jtw for ResourceServer also.
+OAuthMyLabService is able to provide jwt for ResourceServer also.

 ## References